News, tips, and product updates.

 If you haven’t heard of hot desking anxiety yet, you will.
 Without a clear idea of who will be returning when, workplace leaders are implementing flexible workplace strategies like hot desking to help maximize their office space.

 But for many employees, there are still some concerns about how this will work out.

-While their concerns about sharing desks are understandable, returning to a traditional model of assigned seats just isn’t realistic for many workplaces — especially when many desks were vacant 50-60% of the time even before the pandemic.
+According to global design and architecture firm Gensler, the majority of employees want to return to the office, but 68% want to reduce the number of shared workspaces.
+While their concerns about sharing desks are understandable, returning to a traditional model with assigned seats just isn’t realistic for many workplaces — especially when their desks were vacant 50-60% of the time even before the COVID-19 pandemic.

 Hot desking is a good idea in theory.
 The benefits for employers are clear: it’s cost-effective and provides increased flexibility in managing office space.
 Hot desks are also easier to clean because they are free from clutter.

 But for employees, hot desking can be frustrating and demotivating.

 It operates on a first-come, first-served basis, so employees may not always be able to find a desk in an ideal location.
 They might also find it difficult to find key team members, resulting in wasted time and limited collaboration.

 Hot desking anxiety isn’t new.
 For years, employees have been venting their frustrations about hot desking on Twitter:

 Hot Desking is THE WORST.
 Oh the area I usually sit is full?
 My anxiety instantly is triggered.